tommykindle/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 ## Instructions

 **Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+Understand exactly what is expected _before_ starting this Journal Entry.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
+You are not allowed to collaborate during the Journal Entry.
 However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.
 Your work reflects your proficiency in user interface and your command of the concepts and techniques in team planning and product vision.

 You have three hours to complete this challenge.
 Plan your time accordingly.